How to strengthen your gut and actively keep it healthy

 These tests can be used to detect infections and recognize indications of inflammatory processes in the intestine.
 In some cases, additional imaging procedures such as ultrasound, CT or a colonoscopy are required to examine the affected areas of the intestine in more detail and to rule out other diseases.
 Once the diagnosis has been made, the next step is to determine the appropriate treatment for the intestinal inflammation.

 Reading tipCorona infection is often accompanied by intestinal complaints and muscle pain.
-We have Tips on strategies to combat pain after contracting the virus.
+We have Tips on strategies to combat pain after contracting the virus and Long Covid.

 What are the treatment options for intestinal inflammation?